 Still, just like the stories containing years of experience and culture, these languages have also been largely ignored.
 The Izesan! app aims to change that by bringing to light languages such as Igbo, isiXhosa, Hausa, Twi, Yoruba, Fulfulde, and Swahili.
-These languages are stories within themselves, and by allowing more people to engage with them, the app is able to bring about new cultural awareness.
+These languages are stories within themselves, and by allowing more people to engage with them, the app can bring about new cultural awareness.

 What is Izesan!?

 The curriculum is always being updated so that users experience African cultures to the maximum, and so that learning never becomes stagnant or boring.
-Instead, users are able to study over 300 courses for 13 African languages in a fun and interactive platform.
+Instead, users can study over 300 courses for 13 African languages in a fun and interactive platform.

 According to Anthony Otaigbe, founder of Izesan!, “Izesan! grew from my desire to see African languages brought to the world stage so that others could see what I see in them – languages which represent distinct cultures, unique people, and a wealth of knowledge.”